Automattic/P2-Resolved-Posts/readme.txt

 Feel free to ask a question in the forums!

 == Changelog ==

+= 0.3.3 (Oct.
+17, 2014) =
+* Make it so that a user must be logged in to change a post's resolved state

 = 0.3.2 (Feb.
 26, 2014) =
 * New Spanish translation, courtesy of [bertobox](https://github.com/bertobox).